tpierrain/me-myself-and-i/README.md

 __Thomas PIERRAIN__ (aka __[use case driven](https://twitter.com/tpierrain)__ on twitter)

-Liking to speak with others and to live-code on stage, I'm a big fan of [Nancy Duarte's Resonate](http://www.duarte.com/book/resonate-legacy/).
+Loving to speak with others and to live-code on stage, I'm a big fan of [Nancy Duarte's Resonate](http://www.duarte.com/book/resonate-legacy/).
 As a speaker, I try to *mainstream* things I do at work (DDD, Software Craftsmanship practices, Reactive Programming and low latency stuffs, Architecture, etc.).

 This is a sum-up of all my public intervention & covered topics over the last years: